How we carefully craft our own cage

 ELAINE ARON ON SENSITIVITY

-If you are new to the concept of High Sensitivity, consider spending some time with us here at the National Centre for High Sensitivity for a 1-1 personal assessment.
-We will help you to make an assessment of: Your physical health, sleep, nutrition and fitness; Your lifestyle, career choices and interests; Your emotional health, relationships and wellbeing.
-You will come away with some advice, tips and inspiration, plus a better idea of how HSP fits with a better future for yourself and the important people in your life.
-Please call or email to book an assessment: the assessment takes a minimum of two hours and is scheduled Monday to Wednesday.
-Thursday or Friday are possible given plenty of notice.
-Since this is a thorough assessment please take into consideration that most HSPs function best in daylight hours, so a daytime appointment is advised where possible.
+If you are new to the concept of High Sensitivity, consider spending some time with me here for a personal assessment.
+I will help you to make an assessment of: Your physical health, sleep, nutrition and fitness; Your lifestyle, career choices and interests; Your emotional health, relationships and wellbeing.
+You will come away with some advice, tips and inspiration, plus a better idea of how High Sensitivity fits with a better future for yourself and the important people in your life.
+Call or email to book some time.
+Please take into consideration that most HSPs function best in daylight hours, so a daytime appointment is advised where possible.
+My usual working hours are weekdays, 10am to 4pm and I work from two venues, one in Andover, Hampshire, the other in Pendeen, Cornwall.